iwomie/Portfolio/README.md

 _[5.
 Bugs reporting in Jira](https://github.com/iwomie/Portfolio#5-bugs-reporting-in-jira)_

 ## 1. About me
 _My name is Iwona Mierzejewska.
 Recently, I started thinking about changing my career path and I got interested in software testing.
-Accuracy and attention to detail are some of my qualities that make this job seem to be made for me.
+Accuracy and attention to details are one of my qualities that make this job seem to be made for me.
 I hope that my willingness to learn and previous work experience help me to become Junior QA._
 ## 2. Tools
 * _ServiceNow - system changes requests, incidents and bugs management_
 * _SAP - module SD and FI_